History of Qatar: Paleolithic Age

-In 1961, a Danish archaeological expedition carried out on the peninsula uncovered approximately 30,000 stone implements from 122 paleolithic sites.
+In 1961, a Danish archaeological expedition carried out on the peninsula uncovered approximately 30,000 stone implements from 122 Paleolithic sites.
 Most of the sites were situated along the coastline, and were divided into four separate cultural groups based on flint typology.
-Macrolithic tools such as scrapers, arrowheads and hand axes dating to the lower and middle paleolithic periods were among the discoveries.
+Macrolithic tools such as scrapers, arrowheads and hand axes dating to the Lower and Middle Paleolithic periods were among the discoveries.

-The flooding of the Persian Gulf, which occurred roughly 8,000 years ago, resulted in the displacement of Persian Gulf inhabitants, the formation of the Qatari Peninsula and the occupation of Qatar to capitalize on its coastal resources.
+The flooding of the Persian Gulf roughly 8,000 years ago, resulted in the displacement of Persian Gulf inhabitants, the formation of the Qatari Peninsula and the occupation of Qatar to capitalize on its coastal resources.
 From this time onward, Qatar was regularly used as rangeland for nomadic tribes from the Najd and al-Hasa regions in Saudi Arabia, and a number of seasonal encampments were constructed around sources of water.

 Neolithic period (8000–3800 BC)

-Al Da'asa, a settlement located on the northeast coast of Qatar, is the most extensive Ubaid site in the country.
+Al Da'asa, a settlement located on the western coast of Qatar, is the most extensive Ubaid site in the country.
 It was excavated by the 1961 Danish team.
 The site is theorized to have accommodated a small seasonal encampment, possibly a lodging for a hunting-fishing-gathering group who made recurrent visits.
-This is evidenced by the discovery of nearly sixty fire pits at the site, which may have been used to cure and dry fish, in addition to flint tools such as scrapers, cutters, blades and arrow heads.
+This is evidenced by the discovery of nearly sixty fire pits at the site, which may have been used to cure and dry fish, in addition to flint tools such as scrapers, cutters, blades and arrowheads.
 Furthermore, many painted Ubaid potsherds and a carnelian bead were found in the fire pits, suggesting overseas connections.

 In an excavation done in Al Khor in 1977–78, several Ubaid-period graves were uncovered in what is considered the earliest recorded burial site in the country.
 One grave contained the cremated remains of a young woman with no grave goods.
-Eight other graves contained grave goods, including beads made of shell, carnelian and obsidian.
-The obsidian most likely originated from Najran in south west Arabia.
+Eight other graves contained grave goods, including beads made of shell, carnelian, and obsidian.
+The obsidian most likely originated from Najran in southwest Arabia.